AnasSardarzai/AWS_grocery/README.md

 # GroceryMate 🛒

 **GroceryMate** is a modern, full-featured e-commerce platform for seamless online grocery shopping.
-Built with Python and PostgreSQL, and deployed on AWS using EC2, Lambda, S3, RDS, and DynamoDB.
+Built with Python and PostgreSQL, deployed on AWS using EC2, RDS, S3, and Terraform for infrastructure management.

 ---